stellar parameter determination

 through statistically-based studies of entire populations.

-For example, if the viewing angle of a binary system's
+For example, though the viewing angle of many binary systems' orbits

-orbit is undetermined, the distribution of viewing angles
+are undetermined, the distribution of viewing angles of all such

 Less direct methods: